bhaveshsooka/the-gulag-archipelago-info/docs/timestamps/quotes.md

 These quotes are my own personal choices, and are parts that I find particularly interesting, and in some cases, inspiring.

-My favorite quote is a most apt description of human nature, and is listed first on this page.
+My favorite quote is a most apt description of human nature, and is recorded in File 5, as documented above.